These are the best bulbs for Christmas flowering and they are guaranteed to bring color and character into your house and garden this festive season.

 In some parts of the country, forcing bulbs may be the only way you can have flowers at this time of year.
 However, in warmer parts of the country – zones 5 to 8 –lots of these bulbs can be grown in the garden for some late December cheer.
 Try planting bulbs at the end of summer for the greatest chance of flowers at the end of the year.

-Amaryllis is one of the easiest bulbs for Christmas flowering and, like many tropical plants, are best grown indoors.
+Amaryllis is one of the easiest bulbs to plant for Christmas flowering and, like many tropical plants, are best grown indoors.
 'It is likely that bulbs bought as a boxed set (i.e. with bulb(s), pot and fiber included) will come with instructions.
 Most Hippeastums (commonly called Amaryllis) come like this.
 If you want to grow ‘outdoor’ bulbs for Christmas flowering though, you must buy prepared bulbs.
-Check that they are clearly labeled as such before buying them,' says gardening expert Mick Lavelle (opens in new tab).
+Check that they are clearly labeled as such before buying them,' says gardening expert Mick Lavelle.

 3. Narcissi Paperwhite